Looking to send money to Australia after you move to Oz?

 It doesn’t just end there because you are sending it from an international bank account.

 You will likely have to pay either sending or receiving fees to send money to Australia.

 We paid like $30 each just to get money into our new commonwealth bank account.

 How much would we have saved sending money to Australia?

-After we registered with Currencyfair, we actually got money faster than when we sent money with our banks!
+After we registered with OFX, we actually got money faster than when we sent money to our banks!
+Madness!!!

-Alternatives to Currencyfair for sending money to Australia
+Alternatives to OFX for sending money to Australia

 These three are great and much better than banks!